 Residential Education and Housing and Student Life Operations are committed to providing a safe, clean, well-maintained living and learning environment for all residents.
-The residence halls present a wide variety of living options including single and double rooms in a suite-style living arrangement.
+The residence halls present a wide variety of living options including single and double rooms in suite-style living arrangements and newly constructed apartment-style buildings.